emberjs/rfcs/README.md

 recommend discussing the RFC in Discord.

 ## Implementing an RFC
+[Implementing an RFC]: #implementing-an-rfc

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

-If you are interested in working on the implementation for an Accepted RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+If you are interested in working on the implementation for an [Accepted] RFC, but cannot determine if someone else is already working on it, please ask (e.g. by leaving a comment on the associated issue).

 ## For Core Team Members